 Device fingerprinting doesn’t just store your private information but also collects data about your browser add-ons and extensions.
 This is why simply turning on the incognito mode does not protect you against fingerprinting.
 You will require a popular browser that does not use any extensions to be safe in the incognito mode.

 Chances are that you live with your family or roommates who may check your browser history out of curiosity or by chance.
-If you keep deleting your entire history that would seem quite as if you had something to hide.
+If you keep deleting your entire history, that would seem quite as if you had something to hide.
 It’s better to browse in incognito mode when you don’t want your browser to save those links in your History.

-DNS service is usually offered by your internet service provider but there are also other free DNS services.
+DNS service is usually offered by your internet service provider, but there are also other free DNS services.
 There are some DNS services that have regulations regarding the sharing of private user data so they are worth considering.
-Google also runs a reliable DNS service but user privacy is not given priority.
+Google also runs a reliable DNS service, but user privacy is not given priority.
 The best solution is to choose a VPN that provides its own secure DNS service guaranteeing no data records are kept.

 If you are using a device that belongs to your school, institute or office it is obvious that your browsing data can be accessed by the administrator of that network.
 Not only that but when you use a public Wi-Fi or log on to a network that you don’t personally run, you leave yourself exposed to multiple security threats.
 Your browsing data will be available to the administrator along with any passwords you have saved in the browser while working.
 If those websites don’t have proper encryption, all the content you viewed and interacted with will be open to the administrator.
 It doesn’t matter if you browse through the incognito mode because that does not protect you against the authority of the administrator.

 Try to avoid visiting websites that contain sensitive information on devices you don’t personally administer.
 It is also best to avoid public networks and public Wi-Fi connections since there is a great chance of your device being hacked.
-Incognito mode is a good idea but remain fully aware of its limitations so you are not left open to serious threats.
+Incognito mode is a good idea but remains fully aware of its limitations so you are not left open to serious threats.